-ENAC accreditation is applicable to any organization that conducts assessment activities regardless of the legal nature of the organization, whether public or private, and regardless of its size, whether it performs other activities or if the assessment activity is a service provided by the organisation for its clients or carried out as part of its internal processes (quality controls, inspections of the reception of materials, control of suppliers, etc.).
+ENAC accreditation is applicable to any organisation that conducts assessment activities regardless of the legal nature of the organisation, whether public or private, and regardless of its size, whether it performs other activities or if the assessment activity is a service provided by the organisation for its clients or carried out as part of its internal processes (quality controls, inspections of the reception of materials, control of suppliers, etc.).

 For access to accreditation, you must identify the activity for which you would like accreditation and demonstrate that your organisation meets the international standard that best fits the activity.
 Therefore, the first step is to identify the relevant standard.